Craigf007/odin-recipes/README.md

-# odin-recipes
-A simple website of vegan recipes
+This is a very simple website of vegan recipes.
+My first assignment for The Odin Project.
+Yay.